Financial Planning Certificate Program

 Extensions

-State Authorization & Distance Education
+State Authorization and Distance Education

-Boston University participates in the State Authorization Reciprocity Agreement (SARA) which allows the university to offer distance education programs in other SARA member states.
+Boston University participates in the State Authorization Reciprocity Agreement (SARA), which allows the university to offer distance education programs in other SARA member states.

-To learn more, contact an Enrollment Advisor at 617-502-8822 or complete the form below.
+To learn more, contact an Enrollment Advisor at +1-617-502-8822 or complete the form below.

 Boston University respects your right to privacy.
-By submitting this form, you consent to receive emails and calls from a representative of Boston University, which may include the use of automated technology.
+You may unsubscribe from these communications at any time.
+For more information, check out our Privacy Policy.
 Consent is needed to contact you, but is not a requirement to register or enroll.